SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Experiments

 \paragraph{Evaluation}

 We evaluate the recognition accuracy of MLLMs on both original and illusion character images.
-We employ a hybrid evaluation method that combines both strict string-matching and GPT-instructed techniques (more details are provided in Appendix \ref{sec:evaluation_details}).
-To assess its reliability, we manually verify the evaluation results on 100 randomly sampled instances.
-The evaluation method achieves $99\%$ agreement with human judgment, demonstrating its high reliability.
+We employ a hybrid evaluation method that combines both strict string-matching and GPT-instructed techniques (more details are provided in Appendix \ref{sec:appendixE}).
+To assess its reliability, we manually verify the evaluation results on 1000 randomly sampled instances, with only 5 errors, demonstrating its high reliability.

 \paragraph{SMSP Parameter Settings}